 Environmental Action and Governance

-My work in this set of projects is focused on understanding social networks in the context of social movements and governmental action in the climate change and environmental action space.
+This set of projects focuses on understanding social networks in the context of social movements and governmental action around climate change and the environment.

 Environmental Governance

-Organizational Decision-making in the face of climate change: Dr. Benjamin Bagozzi, and I am engaged in creating several large-scale dynamic networks with direct application to governmental policy and decision-making regarding climate change.
-International climate change negotiations often are undertaken at an annual Conference of the Parties (COPs) to the United Nations Framework Convention on Climate Change (UNFCCC).
+Organizational Decision-making in the face of climate change: Dr. Benjamin Bagozzi and I are engaged in creating several large-scale dynamic networks with direct application to governmental policy and decision-making regarding climate change.
+International climate change negotiations are typically undertaken at the annual Conferences of the Parties (COPs) to the United Nations Framework Convention on Climate Change (UNFCCC).
 The UNFCCC’s 21st COP (held in late November 2015) served as a watershed moment, given its mandate to achieve a legally binding universal agreement on climate change among all the world’s nations.
-We have conducted an original analysis of the country-level relations network underlying these international climate change negotiations through text and network methods.
+We have conducted an original analysis of the country-level relations network underlying these international climate change negotiations using text and network methods.

-• Almquist, Z. W., B. E. Bagozzi, D. Blinova, and Z. Brown (2024).
-In Search for Common Ground: Exploring Value Networks at the UNFCCC Climate Change Talks.
-Submitted to Network Science.
+• Almquist, Z. W., B. E. Bagozzi, D. Blinova, and Z. Brown (2026).
+In search of common ground: Exploring Value Networks at the UNFCCC Climate Change Talks.
+Network Science 14, e7.

-• Almquist, Z. W., B. E. Bagozzi, D. Blinova, and Z. Brown (2024).
+• Almquist, Z. W., B. E. Bagozzi, D. Blinova, and Z. Brown (2025).
 Dynamic Networks of Negotiation for International Climate Change Cooperation.
-Submitted to Environmental Sociology.
+Environmental Sociology.

 Environmental Action